July 9, 2019

 As Americans grow older, many of them will require additional aid with their day to day tasks—dressing, preparing food, taking a shower.
 For many families, those tasks fall to the “unpaid caregivers”—adult children, grandchildren, and other relatives assisting older adults as they age.
 The number of unpaid caregivers is growing—up to 43 million at the most recent survey in 2017.
 This number is expected to spike as the Baby Boomer generation grows older.

 Visit the ALCA Newsroom for additional news articles and press releases on the association, Aging Life Care™, Aging Life Care Professionals™, and Geriatric Care Management.

 Journal of Aging Life Care

 Each issue is filled with in-depth articles and case studies on clinical topics and business topics that are vital in educating Aging Life Care Professionals on the latest trends, best practices, and research in the field.
-Read the Journal of Aging Life Care.
+Read ALL issues of the Journal of Aging Life Care online!.

 Inside ALCA Magazine